DevKevYT/SOLC-API-Server/README.md

   "message": {
     "some": "data"
   }
-  "errorMessage": "ErrorMessage"
+  "error": "ErrorMessage"
 }
 ```
-Please note that only either the "message" or the "errorMessage" field are present in the JSON.
+Please note that only either the "message" or the "error" field are present in the JSON.
 Never both.
 Here is a list of the current commands for version 1.1.1:

 #### convertxssf